psychemedia/island-storynotes/worsley/epistles.md

 For, like huge Behemoth, he stoop'd

-To bear the lusty load ;
+To bear the lusty load;

 He thought his antler too much droop'd,

-And Maxs would raise that goad. |
+And Maxs would raise that goad.

 In